poorva-ramani/HikingProject/README.md

 # HikingProject

+## Concept
+Create an application that allows users to search for local trails based off user input.

 ## Technologies Used

-* APis used -
+* APIs used -
 Geolocation API for getting current location on page load.
-Hikingproject.com api for getting trails around a city. openweathermap API for current weather details, 5 day forecast and UV index.
+Hikingproject.com api for getting trails around a city. openweathermap API for current weather details for the given coordinates of trails.
 Leaflet.js for maps.
 * Git for version controlling.
 * Github for project dashboard, creating issues, Pull-Request etc.